In a world where data protection is becoming increasingly important, cybersecurity roles are at the heart of many companies’ employment strategies.

 The lowest-scoring states per category were:

-- Lowest number of jobs currently being advertised for – Puerto Rico – 27
+- Lowest number of jobs currently being advertised for – Wyoming – 22

-- Worst long-term projection for roles – Vermont – 1% decline
+- Worst long-term projection for roles – Maine – 0.4% decline

 Which state should you head to for the best cybersecurity roles?

-Initially, you may consider Virginia thanks to its vast number of current roles and great salary.
-Or, you might opt for New York with its even more attractive salary ($121,750) that’s 24.7% higher than the average information security analyst salary ($94,984) and 62.22% higher than NY’s average salary (for all types of employment).
+Initially, you may consider Iowa thanks to its high salary and high long-term projections.
+Or, you might opt for the District of Columbia for its large number of job vacancies (5,652) and high salary ($124,980).
+Or, there’s California with its even more attractive average salary of $135,200, which is 17.65% higher than the average information security analyst salary ($113,270) and 65.48% higher than CA’s average salary for all types of employment.

 You could even look toward somewhere like Utah, which has the best long-term projections for these roles, offering even more job security.
-The only thing letting Utah down is its salary ($88,480) which is 7.09% lower than the average for information security analysts.
-But with a 10.52% increase in the annual salary over the last 5 years, it might not be long until you’re enjoying the same or better salary.
+The only thing letting Utah down slightly is its salary ($100,580), but this is only 11.2 percent lower than the average ($113,270) across all states.
+But with a 19.03 percent increase in the annual salary over the last five years, it might not be long until you’re enjoying the same or better salary.

 To figure out how well (or poorly) these roles were represented in each state, we used ten different criteria, each of which was equally weighted to give us our overall scores.
 These were: